Freddie Guest: Family and private life

 Apart from his political career he was an amateur motor racing driver and aeroplane pilot.
 In 1928 he was instrumental in founding the British airfield operator National Flying Services.
 In 1930, he became deputy master of the Guild of Air Pilots and Air Navigators, and master in 1932.
 He also played polo, was a big-game hunter in East Africa, and was a celebrated man-about-town in London and New York City society.
-Among his homes was Villa Artemis in Palm Beach, Florida and the former du Pont estate in Roslyn, New York.
+Among his homes were Villa Artemis in Palm Beach, Florida and the former du Pont estate in Roslyn, New York.
 He was a member of the River and Links Clubs of New York and the Piping Rock Club in Long Island.
 He was also a friend of the Duke of Windsor, formerly King Edward VIII.

 Guest died from cancer in 1937, at the age of 61.